HttpAnimation/FYC-Rewrite-V2/README.md

 1) The stream button does not show up even when the string is true.

-2) All other repos but Movies don't work.

 ## Streaming
 If you would like to stream you're FYC page you can do one of the following.